New York Gilbert and Sullivan Players: 2024–present

+In 2024–2025, the company celebrated its 50th anniversary with performances in New York of a jubilee concert and productions of Ruddigore, Pirates and Iolanthe.
+In 2025 Bergeret retired, stepping into an emeritus role, and Mills became artistic director, with Joseph Rubin as music director and managing director, both reporting to Wannen; as part of its season.
+The company's 2026 production, Utopia, Limited had not been produced professionally in New York City since 2010.

 For their 21st century New York seasons, NYGASP has generally programmed about three G&S operas, one or two of which are drawn from the "Big Three" (Pinafore, Pirates or Mikado) and at least one of which is one of the less often seen Savoy operas.
-In 2007, NYGASP presented, at City Center, a performance of The Rose of Persia, a comic opera by Sullivan and Basil Hood that had not been performed by a professional company for over seventy years.
 NYGASP continues to present broadly traditional productions of Gilbert and Sullivan, usually with a number of topical references added in.
 In their Pirates production, for instance, at one point the company performs a kick-line parody of A Chorus Line.
 But mostly they stay close to Gilbert's libretti.

-NYGASP uses a number of different directors and conductors from time to time, but most of the productions are directed and conducted by Bergeret.
 Notable singers who have performed with the company include Broadway soprano Kimilee Bryant and tenors Keith Jameson (ENO; NYCO) and Brandon Jovanovich (San Francisco Opera; NYCO), who have gone on to substantial opera careers.
-In reviewing the company's Pinafore in 2008, The New York Times wrote, "From a staging perspective, there is nothing remotely subtle about Mr. Bergeret’s approach.
-Spoken dialogue is emphatically underlined with endless mugging and exaggerated gestures. ...
-Still, all hands treat the music with style and respect.
-Mr. Bergeret drew playing of bouncy refinement from the orchestra.
-The principals were uniformly good."
-In a 2010 review of Ruddigore, the Financial Times praised the company's "roster of principals, mostly youthful, who treat the music with lilting grace, rhythmic bravado and patter virtuosity, as needed".
-A 2012 review called the company's Pirates "a spectacularly entertaining show that channels decades of great theatrics, a little modern humor, and a perfectly picturesque staging."
+The Financial Times has praised the company's "roster of principals, mostly youthful, who treat the music with lilting grace, rhythmic bravado and patter virtuosity, as needed".